alysson-tech/iot-and-edge-computing/applied-iot-projects/medication-reminder-system/README.md

 **Overview:**
 The Medication Reminder System helps ensure that individuals remember to take their medications correctly and on time.
-It uses basic IoT components to provide sound and/or visual alerts at scheduled times.
+It uses basic IoT components to provide continuous sound and/or visual alerts at scheduled times, requiring manual acknowledgment to confirm dose intake.

 **MVP Features – Phase 1:**

 - Scheduled alerts via buzzer or LED
-- Manual acknowledgment button (optional)
+- **Continuous alert until manual confirmation by button press**
 - Simple time setting via code (future: app or display interface)

 **Main Components:**